The Harmonized Scholarship Competition is now closed for general submissions

 The details for course-based/non-thesis applications can be found directly below and new applicants should reach out to their intended program of study to inuqire about departmental funding opportunities.

 The Harmonized Scholarship Process allows for incoming and current students to apply for several Faculty of Graduate Studies-managed scholarships using a single online application, the complete list of which can be found on our funding application process page.

-Prior to this date, you can withdraw, edit and resubmit your saved application in the online portal.
+Prior to the deadline, you can withdraw, edit and resubmit your saved application in the online portal.
 No edits or resubmissions are possible after the deadline.

 Virtual information session